 Senior Geological Engineer

-Dr. Gartner’s background includes 12 years of experience at the U.S. Geological Survey where he focused his research on developing hazard assessment models for post-wildfire debris-flow magnitude and rainfall intensity-duration thresholds for debris flow initiation.
-The post-wildfire debris flow magnitude model is currently used by the U.S. Geological Survey’s National Landslide Hazards Program for emergency post-fire debris-flow hazard assessments.
-These assessments are used by federal, state and local agencies to guide the design of post-fire erosion mitigation, maintenance of debris-retention basins, and planning of evacuation routes.
+Joseph Gartner, Ph.D., P.Eng.
+(AB), P.E.
+(RI, WA, NH, ME), is a Senior Geological Engineer specializing in post-wildfire debris-flow hazard assessment, geohazard risk assessment, and mitigation design.
+Dr. Gartner’s background includes 12 years of experience at the U.S. Geological Survey where he developed post-fire hazard assessment models and rainfall intensity-duration thresholds for debris-flow initiation.
+These models are currently used by federal, state and local agencies to guide the design of post-fire erosion mitigation, maintenance of debris-retention basins, and planning of evacuation routes.